YES Programs

 • Must have Surinamese nationality;

-• Be a resident and citizen of Suriname.
+• Be a citizen of Suriname.

 Students with Disabilities